deiv/cloud-tools/README.md

     name: medium
     type: m1.medium
     price: .16
+    ami: cloud-node
   ```
   ###### Instance properties
     - **name**: the name used to reference this instance in recipes
     - **type**: the ec2 type of instance
     - **price**: spot instance price
+    - **ami**: ami to use for this instance.
+It's optional and can be overriden, see the *ami* property

 - #### :regions: